Skhmt/tapic/README.md

 You will need to put in a client id and oauth token in test.html for it to work.

 This is made for use in a client-side website, no server required.
 You could, for example, make a .html and package twapi.js with it, and use it with CLR browser.
 Or make an entire bot with it, but run off of the client's browser rather than a server.
 Or whatever really.

+This was written entirely in Javascript and has no dependencies besides a relatively up-to-date browser.